digijin/imagine-js/README.md

  todo:
- imagine.config
+ * imagine.config
- turn on and off auto class appending look into use classes to optimise search for components
+ * turn on and off auto class appending
+ * look into use classes to optimise search for components
-  # wtf there isnt an on key down that only returns true once per key press?
+ * wtf there isnt an on key down that only returns true once per key press?
-  # bug with indexof on ie
+ * bug with indexof on ie
-  use _.extend or similar to copy methods and properties from a Imagine.BaseComponent browserify? get rid of component file
+ * use _.extend or similar to copy methods and properties from a Imagine.BaseComponent
+ * bring closer to unity model
+ * change caser of input